estruyf/vscode-community-ui-toolkit/README.md

 # Visual Studio Code - Community UI Toolkit

+> [!WARNING]
+> This project is in an early stage of development and not ready for production use.

 The `vscode-community-ui-toolkit` is a web components library provided by the Visual Studio Code community for building [webview-based extensions](https://code.visualstudio.com/api/extension-guides/webview) in Visual Studio Code.

 > [!NOTE]